JAMB 2025 UTME/DE Registration Form Instructions and Guidelines

 Candidates with any of the following qualifications may be considered for admission by Direct Entry:

-1. A minimum of O’Level credit pass in five (5) SSCE subjects at not more than two sittings with at least two prescribed subjects for each programme (course of study) at Principal or Advanced level.
-Other acceptable qualifications in lieu of A’LEVELs are:
+1. A minimum of O’Level credit pass in five (5) SSCE subjects at not more than two sittings with at least two prescribed subjects for each programme (course of study) at the Principal or Advanced level.
+Other acceptable qualifications instead of A’LEVELs are:

 At the point of registration, all DE candidates must provide the following information: